 After years of enjoying your home and your neighborhood, you’ve decided to make a change.
-Maybe your growing family needs a little more room to blossom.
-Maybe you’ve had your eye on upgrading to a new home.
+Maybe your growing family in Southern California needs a little more room to blossom.
+Maybe you’ve had your eye on upgrading to a new home .
 Or maybe it’s just time for the next chapter in your life.

-Before you can turn the page on your home selling journey, you’ll need to strategize how you sell your home and, most importantly, factor in the costs associated with selling a house.
+Before you can turn the page on your home selling journey, you’ll need to strategize how you sell your home and, most importantly, factor in the cost of selling a house in California.
 Our California real estate agents are here to help you through every step of the home selling process.

 According to U.S. News Real Estate, the average cost to sell a house in the US is about $21,000.
 However, depending on your area, costs can range between $13,000 and $80,000.
-To roughly gauge your home selling costs, calculate about 10% of your home’s sale value.
+To roughly gauge your home selling costs, calculate about 10% of your home price or home’s sale value.

 Thanks to PINNACLE, our home services program, you can make upgrades and repairs, even stage or deep clean your home, with no costs out of pocket.
 Which means you don’t pay a cent until your home closes escrow.* Learn more about PINNACLE and how to get started.To roughly gauge your home selling costs, calculate about 10% of your home’s sale value.
 Click To Tweet